Jian87/Just-For-Fun/README.md

 ## Just-For-Fun

-this is an self created, easy calculation for US-2020  Election
+this is a self created, easy calculation for US-2020  Election, aim to practice javascript

 ## Dependense